Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 It's really interesting and just a different kind of perspective on life.

-But we've done done similar-ish.
+But we've done, we've done like similar-ish.

-He's often compared to Carl McCann as well,
+He's often compared to Carl McCann as well, which we've done that story as well.

-And, yeah, a lot of people have suggested it.
+And yeah, a lot of people have suggested it.

-I guess they're nervous about it inspiring other
+I think.
+But I understand, I guess they're nervous about it inspiring other people to be a bit reckless,

-it was um stupid and he had a death wish but it's sort of at no point has he written anything
+But it's sort of at no point has he written anything or written anything being like,

-to people as he's traveling along surely Surely people are allowed to do that.
+Surely people are allowed to do that.

 Yeah.

-I just don't understand why.
+Well, I just don't understand why.

-He doesn't know anyone or anything.
+He doesn't know anyone anything.

 Yeah.

-Do whatever you like with your life.
+Do whatever you like when you laugh.

 He didn't harm anybody else.